mit-orcd/orcd-spack/README.md

 # orcd-spack
 This repository contains ORCD Spack configurations and how to use Spack to install new software for core and community software stacks.
 We will follow these recipes on the Rocky 8 nodes moving forward.

-This repository contains two directories of Spack config files:
+This repository contains four directories of Spack config files:
 - core_configs
 - community_configs
+- dev_core
+- dev_community

 Each of these define different scopes for installing software, including where the software and modules should be installed.
 Spack scopes can be specified with each Spack command with the `-C` (`--config-scope`) flag.
 See the section on usage for more information.